katherinel09/sp2021-asg1-secchat/sp2021-asg1-secchat/README.md

 2. Attackers may attempt to read, modify, inject, and/or block data sent over any network connection between a client and the server

-To prevent a hacker from reading, modifying, injecting, or blocking data over a network, we implemented several approaches.
+To prevent a hacker from reading, modifying, injecting, or blocking data over a network, we implemented multiple check functions to see whether or not malicious input was send.

 3. Attacks may attempt to establish a connection with any client or the server, spoofing her network address to any possible value.